Nadeem-Mohamed/2AA4-code-gen-bonus-2/README.md

 - **Multi Language Support**: Generates both Java classes from a single XML model.
 - **Complex Model Handling**: Supports entities, relationships (1 to 1, 1 to many), and inheritance.

-## Project Structure

-- `generator.py`: Main script to parse an XML model and generate code.
-- `examples/`:
-    - `example1/`: Contains a simple university model and its generated code.
-    - `example2/`: Contains an expanded complex model (18+ entities) and its generated code.

 ## Modeling Rules (Draw.io)

 For the generator to work correctly with your own draw.io models: